yu-ming-chen/tp/docs/UserGuide.md

 ✏ Example: `add n/Graphic Calculator p/199.90 t/Math`

-This will add a new expenditure called "Graphic Calculator" with a price of $199.90 and a tag of "Math" as seen in Figure 5.3.1.1. below.
+This will add a new expenditure called "Graphic Calculator" with a price of $199.90 and a "Math" tag as seen in Figure 5.3.1.1. below:

 ![Example of add expenditure command](images/CommandScreenShots/5_3_1_1_addExpenditure.png)